HugoJBello/plsql-code-generator/README.md

 ## Usage and instalation

-Just download the file plsql-code-generator.jar and execute it using java (normally it suffices with double clicking it).
+Just download the file [plsql-code-generator.jar](https://github.com/HugoJBello/plsql-code-generator/blob/master/pl_dbms_output.jar) and execute it using java (normally it is sufficient with double clicking it).

 ## Example